AdityaCoppisetti/keylouder/journal.md

-and im glad i did that because i realised that i didnt made the case mounting holes tall so the pcb would have been mounted really really low
+and im glad i did that because i realised that i didnt made the case mounting holes tall so the pcb would have been mounted really really low when i extrude that sketch i want it to be really really slim